 The organisation's internal audit service is provided by Central Midlands Audit Partnership (CMAP).
 The Partnership was formed as a Joint Board under section 101 of the Local Government Act 1972.
 It currently serves 6 public sector organisations and Derby City Council is the host authority.
-The legal agreement between the Partners runs for 5 years from 2016 until March 2020.
-This agreement is currently under review.
+The legal agreement between the Partners runs for 5 years from 2016 until January 2021.